GridWatch Public Data

 • Analyzing trends in power availability and outage frequency over time

-• Correlating power reliability with other datasets, such as socioeconomic indicators
+• Correlating power reliability with other datasets, such as socioeconomic indicators or health outcomes

 • Developing and training machine learning models on time series power data